 Web service maintenance involves the following tasks:

 Creating or altering web services Create or alter web services to provide web applications supporting a web browser interface and provide data interchange over the web using REST and SOAP methodologies.
-For an example of general HTTP web service creation, see Quick start to using SQL Anywhere as an HTTP web server.
+For an example of general HTTP web service creation, see Quick start guide to using SQL Anywhere as an HTTP web server.

 Dropping web services